-An examination of a general problem or issue in politics today.
+This course provides an examination of a general problem or issue in politics today.
 Course content and subtitle will vary.
 The course may be repeated with consent of the instructor.

 PO 425 Public Service Internship: 3 semester hours

 A supervised introduction to public service though placement in a public agency.
 It develops an understanding of agency functions and of employees in the public sector.
 Prerequisite: It is open to non-majors upon completion of PO 111.